-Reference material OREAS 18Pb was prepared from a blend of barren alkali olivine basalt from Epping, Victoria, Australia and gold-bearing Magdala ore from the Stawell Gold Mine, west-central Victoria, Australia.
+Reference material OREAS 15Pa was prepared from a blend of barren alkali olivine basalt from Epping, Victoria, Australia and gold-bearing Magdala ore from the Stawell Gold Mine, west-central Victoria, Australia.
 The Magdala lode is intimately associated with an intensely deformed package of volcanogenic sedimentary rocks.
 Mineralisation in the ore consists of a quartz-sericite-carbonate schist assemblage containing the sulphides pyrite and arsenopyrite.
 The major constituents of the alkali olivine basalt are feldspar, augite, olivine and titanomagnetite.

-The approximate major and trace element composition of this sulphide-bearing gold ore standard OREAS 18Pb is given in Table 1.
+The approximate major and trace element composition of this sulphide-bearing gold ore standard OREAS 15Pa is given in Table 1.
 The constituents SiO2 to Total are the means of duplicate XRF analyses determined using a borate fusion method, S is the mean of duplicate Leco analyses, while the remaining constituents, As to Yb, are means of twenty replicate analyses determined via INAA at Becquerel Laboratories.

 Gold homogeneity has been evaluated and confirmed by INAA on twenty 0.5 gram sample portions and by a nested ANOVA program using conventional fire assay.
-It is expressed as a tolerance interval and is determined from the INAA data while the recommended value and confidence interval are based on a round robin program incorporating a total of 88 analyses at 17 laboratories.
+The tolerance interval is determined from the INAA data while the recommended value and confidence interval are based on a round robin program incorporating a total of 84 analyses at 17 laboratories.